eb-89/memorableCode/README.md

 ## sift

-This is some code written for a computer vision projects that detects keypoints in a face by using support vector machine.
+This is some code written for a computer vision projects that detects keypoints in a face by using support vector machines.
 Data is not provided here.

 Dependecies: scikit-learn, opencv, numpy